-High availability combines two concepts to determine if a system is meeting its operational performance level: that a given service or server is accessible–or available–almost 100% of the time without downtime, and that the service or server performs to reasonable expectations for an established time period.
-High availability is more than hitting an uptime service level agreement (SLA), or the expectations set between a service provider and client–it is about truly resilient, reliable, and well-functioning systems.
+High availability is the ability of an IT system to be accessible and reliable nearly 100% of the time, eliminating or minimizing downtime.
+It combines two concepts to determine if an IT system is meeting its operational performance level: that a given service or server is accessible–or available–almost 100% of the time without downtime, and that the service or server performs to reasonable expectations for an established time period.
+High availability is more than hitting an uptime service level agreement (SLA), or the expectations set between a service provider and client.
+It is about truly resilient, reliable, and well-functioning systems.

-With the adoption of online services and hybrid workloading environments, there is greater demand for infrastructures to be able to handle increased system loads while still maintaining operational standards.
-To achieve high availability, these infrastructures must hit defined, quantifiable outcomes beyond just "running better."
+With the adoption of online services and hybrid workloads, there is greater demand for infrastructures to handle increased system loads while still maintaining operational standards.
+To achieve high availability, these infrastructures, often referred to as high availability systems, must hit defined, quantifiable outcomes beyond just "running better."

-One of the targets of high-availability solutions is called five-nines availability, meaning that a system is running and performing well 99.999% of the time.
-Usually only mission critical systems–like healthcare, government, and financial services–require this level of availability for compliance or competitive reasons.
-However, many organizations and industries still require their systems to maintain 99.9% or even 99.99% uptime to provide 24/7, constant digital access for their customers or allow their employees to work from home.
+One of the targets of high-availability solutions, or high availability services, is called five-nines availability, meaning that a system is running and performing well 99.999% of the time.
+Usually only mission critical systems like healthcare, government, and financial services require this level of availability for compliance or competitive reasons.
+However, many organizations and industries still require their high availability systems to maintain 99.9% or even 99.99% uptime to provide constant digital access for their customers or allow their employees to work from home.

-The first step each organization can take toward high availability is determining the specific, most important outcomes it wants to see based on its core services, regulatory or compliance requirements, performance benchmarks, and operational priorities:
+The first step each organization can take toward high availability is determining the specific, most important outcomes it wants to see based on its core services, workload and regulatory or compliance requirements, performance benchmarks, critical applications, and operational priorities:

 - What are the uptime requirements either for regulatory compliance or for user experience?